Pacific Motorway Eight Mile Plains to Daisy Hill Upgrade (Sports Drive to Gateway Motorway upgrade)

-Current statusConstruction began in early April 2020 and is expected to be completed mid-2021.
+Current statusConstruction of Sports Drive to Gateway Motorway began in early April 2020 and was completed in mid-2021.

 Schematic drawing showing the project extents for widening the M1 and V1 Veloway starting at Eight Mile Plains in the north and Daisy Hill to the south.
 Features include: